cityofaustin/atd-data-lake/docs/datasrc_wt.md

 *[(Back to Technical Architecture)](tech_architecture.md)*

-Data is composed of radar vehicle counts mid-block.
+Wavetronix data is composed of radar vehicle counts mid-block.
 The next figure overviews the system architecture for this data type. *Grayed-out items in the diagram depict items that are currently not implemented.*

 | Wavetronix System Architecture <br><img src="figures/new_wt_overview.png">
 |---

 ## Layer 1 Raw Data

 To get started, Wavetronix data was read from the ["Radar Traffic Counts"](https://data.austintexas.gov/Transportation-and-Mobility/Radar-Traffic-Counts/i626-g7ub) Socrata page.
 Since the end-goal is to eventually get Wavetronix data *out* to Socrata, this is to be replaced with grabbing Socrata data from a more immediate source that's closer to the sensors themselves.
-Currently, the approach will be to read records from the KITS database.
+Currently, the approach is to read records from the KITS database.

 The current extractions are CSV files read from Socrata via the API.
 An excerpt of a CSV file is below: